Camp Baker |

 (1810, 1832), Three Forks

 A St. Louis Missouri Fur Co.
-300-foot square double stockaded trading post built by John Colter and Andrew Henry, located between the Jefferson and Madison Rivers, also called Fort at Three Forks, Fort Henry (2), and Andrew Henry's Post.
-Abandoned after only a few months due to Blackfeet Indian hostilities.
+300-foot square double stockaded trading post built by John Colter, Andrew Henry, and Pierre Menard, located on the south side of the Jefferson River about two miles upstream from its confluence with the Madison River.
+Also called Fort at the Three Forks, Fort Henry (2), and/or Andrew Henry's Post.
+Abandoned after only two months (March - May 1810) due to Blackfeet Indian hostilities.
+Eight of the trappers were killed, including George Drouillard who, with John Colter, had previousy journeyed with Lewis and Clark through this region only a few years before.

 Attempts were later made in 1832 by the American Fur Co.
 (Henry Vanderburgh's Post) and the rival Rocky Mountain Fur Co.
-(Jim Bridger's Post) to establish new trading posts here, but they also failed.
+(Jim Bridger's Post) to establish new trading posts in this vicinity, but they also failed.

 Fort Ellis